thoughtspot/thoughtspot.github.io/_admin/setup/customize-style.md

 ---
-title: [Customize style]
+title: [Customize look and feel]
 tags: [customize,style,palette,color,brand]
-keywords: network, ports
+keywords: customize
 last_updated: tbd
 summary: "You can brand the ThoughtSpot application for your company."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 You can customize the look and feel of the ThoughtSpot application for your company.
+Configuring these settings set system-wide defaults for all your users.

 You must configure your cluster to enable this functionality.
 Contact
 <a href="mailto:support@thoughtspot.com">support@thoughtspot.com</a> for information
 about enabling this feature.